Lectures on LHC Physics: Higgs physics

 \subsection{Higgs production in gluon fusion}

+After discussing the main aspects of the Higgs discovery we now go back to some theoretical physics background.
 Looking for the Higgs boson at hadron colliders starts with bad news: at tree level the Higgs hardly couples to light-flavor quarks and has no coupling to gluons.
 This is because the Higgs boson couples to all Standard Model particles proportional to their mass --- this is the same operator they get their mass from.
-Because the $SU(3)_C$ symmetry of QCD is not broken there is no coupling to gluons at all.
+Because the $SU(3)_C$ symmetry of QCD is not broken, there is no coupling to gluons at all.

-On the other hand, the protons at the LHC contain a lot of gluons, again something we will talk about in more detail in Section~\ref{sec:qcd}, so the question is if we can find and use a loop-induced coupling of two gluons to the Higgs.
+On the other hand, the protons at the LHC contain a lot of gluons, again something we will talk about in more detail in Section~\ref{sec:qcd}, so the question is if we can find and use a loop--induced coupling of two gluons to the Higgs.
 In spite of the expected suppression of the corresponding cross section by a one-loop factor $(g^2/(16 \pi^2))^2$ we would hope to arrive at an observable production cross section $pp \to H$.
 Numerically, it will turn out that the production of Higgs bosons in gluon fusion is actually the dominant process at the LHC, as shown in Figure~\ref{fig:higgs_rates}.